Rolo Tomassi: Musical style

 Their music has been difficult to classify simply because of the band's resistance to being identified with one single genre.
 Described as "like a polished chrome King Crimson for the 21st Century" they have typically been acknowledged as being mathcore, a tag which summarises the theoretical complexity of their music, such as odd time signatures like 9/8 and 13/8 and polyrhythmic drumming.
 They have been identified as "falling somewhere between grindcore, progressive and alternative rock" and have been categorised as experimental rock, Nintendocore, post-metal, post-hardcore, progressive hardcore, progressive rock and screamo.
 The band has been critical of the label Nintendocore being attributed to their work.

 The band utilises two vocalists in their music, a quality which "immediately creates a rich and textured sonic world".
 Eva Spence's vocal style was acknowledged by Michael Wilson of the BBC as bi-polar; swapping between "fragile lullabies to blood-curdling scowls".
 Her singing voice is in a soprano vocal range and has been compared to the stylings of Alison Goldfrapp of Goldfrapp and Elizabeth Fraser of the Cocteau Twins.

-Their earlier work - such as Hysterics, Cosmology and their demos and extended plays - was known for its use of jazz breakdowns and swapping chaotically between explosive mathcore, calm atmospheric experimental music and acid-jazz.
+Their earlier work – such as Hysterics, Cosmology and their demos and extended plays – was known for its use of jazz breakdowns and swapping chaotically between explosive mathcore, calm atmospheric experimental music and acid-jazz.
 Their music is also noted for sharing traits with Nintendocore for the use of 8-bit synthesizers and in terms of chaos and sound.
 The compilation album Eternal Youth by the band gave insight into their musical development since their inception in 2005 with their demos onto their latest b-side releases with Hassle records.

 Their style developed further into their pop, ambient, shoegaze and space rock elements for their third album Astraea and has been jokingly dubbed as cosmic-core.
-For one of the b-sides from the album - "Mezmerizer" - NME journalist Hamish MacBain classed it as a "space rock ballad".
+For one of the b-sides from the album – "Mezmerizer" – NME journalist Hamish MacBain classed it as a "space rock ballad".
 For the album, the band decided to base its name on the goddess of the same name, a reference to the Spence siblings admiration for Greek mythology and a desire to pick a title which made the album "sound big and like this proper body of work".
 The non-album single "Old Mystics" and the song from the album "The Scales of Balance" both make reference to the "Golden Age" declared by Astraea.

 Their next three albums have been seen by the band as belonging to a trilogy.

-In contrast to the lighter tone developed on Astraea, their fourth album Grievances frentic and dark in it composition- utilising pianos and violins for a darker character.
+In contrast to the lighter tone developed on Astraea, their fourth album Grievances exhibits a more frenetic and dark composition - utilising pianos and violins for a darker atmospheric effect.
 Guitarist Chris Crayford described this album "really moody and full of pain".
-Their fifth album Time Will Die and Love Will Bury It was described by James Spence as "continues in the vein of Grievances' darkness" and Crayford saw it as "more ethereal" than it's predocessor.
+Their fifth album Time Will Die and Love Will Bury It, as described by James Spence, "continues in the vein of Grievances' darkness" and Crayford saw it as "more ethereal" than its predecessor.
 Where Myth Becomes Memory is described by Crayford as "direct, focused, and considered".